 If you’re not trying to grow parsley for seeds, remove any unanticipated flower stems.
 This prevents the plant from setting seeds and keeps it focused on developing new foliage instead.

-Parsley is generally propagated by planting seeds.
-As it does take a while for parsley to germinate, this method is slow but reliable.
+Grow parsley and propagate it by planting seeds.
+As it does take a while for parsley to germinate, the sow seeds method is slow but reliable.
 Starting from seeds also is the easiest method.
+Use the planting section to guide you when you sow seeds.

-Whether you grow curly parsley or flat-leaf parsley in your garden, harvesting is a rewarding experience.
+Whether you grow parsley (either curly or flat-leaf varieties) in your vegetable garden, harvesting fresh parsley is a rewarding experience.
 So let’s go over how to harvest parsley properly!

-Parsley is ready for harvest within 70 to 90 days after planting seeds.
+Begin harvesting parsley within 70 to 90 days after you plant parsley seeds.
 Wait until the stems have at least three segments before you cut.
 It indicates that the stem is ready for harvest.

 Instead of cutting from the top, cut at the base of the stem to encourage growth.
 It will give you bushier plants and an improved yield.
 Also, it’s better to select longer, more mature stems from the outside of the plant, leaving the center stems alone.

-As most treat parsley as an annual for good herb production, it’s recommended to harvest all the foliage from your plant at the end of the season.
+As most treat parsley as an annual for good herb production, it’s recommended to harvest parsley by taking all the foliage from your plant at the end of the season.
 But to make sure it doesn’t go to waste, you’ll need to store that big harvest.

 Freezing is good if you want to maintain that fresh parsley flavor.
 Simply mince up your leaves and pack them into an ice cube tray, using just enough water to keep the leaves stuck together.
 Freeze solid, then take the parsley cubes and place them into a freezer storage bag.